cdsittampalam/documentation/docs/Creating Transactions.md

 *   the name, beneficiary name, email address, network alias, and account number of the recipient.
 *   the email address and network alias of the trade initiator.
 *   the date and time in which the transfer was initiated.
 *   details of the Qredo fee.
+Qredo charges a fee of 1 basis point, or 0.01%, of the amount transferred.

 1. Tap on the notification on your phone.
 The Transfer screen shows.
 2. Click **Show Details** to view more details of the transaction.